jyswjjgdwtdtj/CsGrafeq/README.md

 CsGrafeq is partially based on Reliable Two-Dimensional Graphing Methods for Mathematical Formulae with Two Free Variables by Jeff Tupper of University of Toronto, SIGGRAPH 2001.

-CsGrafeq uses Microsoft.WindowsAPICodePack.DirectX to render images on the screen, so it can be easily replaced with Sharpdx.
+CsGrafeq uses GDI+ to render images on the screen, so there is no need to get any dependency.

 ## Example